rybafish/rybafish.github.io/config.md

 Note: 0 and no value has very different meaning in this context: no value = your local timezone, 0 = UTC.

 The parameter needs to be set before you start the import.

+The alternative way to manually specify the file time zone is to have filename postfix like '_utc7200.trc', it will have the same effect.
+When the negative shift required - just use the 'minus' sign between 'utc' and number of seconds.
+Example: namserver_history_utc-3600.trc.
+File naming UTC shift has higher priority than configuration setting.